Governance and transparency

 We perform impact assessment everywhere we operate to ensure the best possible overall risk management process.
 We do this based on national requirements in the countries we operate, and guidance as set out in international standards such as the International Finance Corporation (IFC) Standards.

 Want to know more about how we assess the impact of our work?

 At Equinor, safety, security and sustainability are embedded into our performance and reward framework.
 The reward framework is an integrated part of our values-based performance culture and has been designed to contribute to the business strategy, long-term interests and sustainability of the company.

 Management of sustainability performance is integrated in strategy, business planning, risk management, decision-making and management follow-up processes.
-Our performance framework translates our vision, values and strategy into actions and results.
+Our performance framework translates our vision, values and strategy into action and results, creating clear links to team and individual contributions.
 We measure progress and results in a holistic way, using key performance indicators such as the following when relevant: